MarrakchiAyoub/Trade-center/README.md

 # TradeCenter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9. you need to have mongoDB installed to work with this project. you also need to have Node.Js.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

+you need to have [mongoDB](https://www.mongodb.com/download-center/community) installed to work with this project.

+you also need to have [Node.Js](https://nodejs.org/).

 ## Importing Data

 using your terminal use the mongoimport commande to import the Json generated from the csv files:

-  `mongoimport --db project --collection trade --type json --file data.json --jsonArra`
+  `mongoimport --db project --collection trade --type json --file data.json --jsonArray`

 ## Development server

 Access the server folder and run `node index.js` to run the backend server